ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 ---
 ## Citation

-If you use this repository, please cite one or both of the associated publications listed above.
+If you use this repository, please cite the appropriate publication listed in the Related Work above.